ggit12/anndictionary/README.md

 # About
-`anndict` is a package that lets you process multiple `anndata` objects in parallel with a simplified interface (so that you can avoid writing a bunch of for loops).
+`anndictionary` is a package that lets you process multiple `anndata` objects in parallel with a simplified interface (so that you can avoid writing a bunch of for loops).
 This is accomplished by a dictionary-based wrapping of `scanpy`.

 ## AI to make things easier
 To make it easier to handle basics like cell type annotation for anndatas (one or many), and to make cell type labels agree across multiple anndatas, we provide AI-based processing to handle these tedious tasks.
 There are also AI-based functions to to biological process inference on gene lists.